Narendra-027/Narendra-027/Readme1.md

 # 💫 About Me:
 👋 Hello there!
-I'm a graduating student in my final year of pursuing a B.Tech degree at the prestigious Indian Institute of Technology (IIT) Jodhpur.
-My primary field of study is Mechanical Engineering, but my passion lies in the world of Data Science, which I have chosen as my minor specialization.
+I'm a graduating student in my final year of B.Tech degree at the prestigious Indian Institute of Technology (IIT) Jodhpur.
+My primary field of study is Mechanical Engineering, but my passion lies in the world of Data Science, for that I am doing Specialization in Data Science as second degree.

 📊 Data Science has always fascinated me with its power to extract meaningful insights from raw data and drive data-informed decision-making across various domains.
 Throughout my academic journey, I've delved deep into the fascinating realm of data analysis, machine learning, and data-driven problem-solving.